Awards and Financial Aid

 Need money?
 A bursary is a grant made to a student where the main selection criteria is financial need.
 Students must also have a minimum cumulative grade point average of 2.00 (C).
 These bursaries are meant to assist students in the Winter and Spring terms.Deadlines: Tuesday January 31, 2017 - Winter term & Wednesday May 31, 2017 - Spring/Summer session

 Other Awards Available for Application

 There are a few awards that have their own application process and form.
 Please see below:

-- Convocation Awards - for undergraduate students who are graduating in June 2016 or graduated in February 2016 or October 2015.
+- Convocation Awards [PDF] - for undergraduate students who are graduating in June 2017 or graduated in February 2017 or October 2016.
 Nominations will be accepted from faculty, staff, students or by self-nomination.
-Deadline: Friday April 15, 2016.
+Deadline: Monday April 17, 2017.